dmbarbour/wikilon/docs/AwelonLang.md

 * `(@gate)` - symbols for editable views or active debugging
 * `(=foo)` - reduce code to a known name (quines, loops)

-Annotations must have no internally observable effect on a computation.
-Nonetheless, annotations may cause an incorrect computation to fail fast, defer unnecessary computation, simplify static detection of errors, or support useful external observations like debug logs or breakpoint states or a change in how an evaluated result is represented or organized.
+Annotations must have no observable effect within a computation.
+Nonetheless, annotations may cause an incorrect computation to fail fast, defer unnecessary computation, simplify static detection of errors, support useful external observations like debug logs or breakpoint states or a change in how an evaluated result is represented or organized.

 Annotations may be introduced and documented on a runtime basis.
 In case of porting code, runtimes that do not recognize an annotation may ignore it.
 Long term, we should reach some de-facto standardization on useful annotations.